Science, technology, society and environment education: STSE education

 There is no uniform definition for STSE education.
 As mentioned before, STSE is a form of STS education, but places greater emphasis on the environmental consequences of scientific and technological developments.
-In STSE curricula, scientific developments are explored from a variety of economic, environmental, ethical, moral, social and political (Kumar and Chubin, 2000 & Pedretti, 2005) perspectives.
+In STSE curricula, scientific developments are explored from a variety of economic, environmental, ethical, moral, social and political perspectives.

 At best, STSE education can be loosely defined as a movement that attempts to bring about an understanding of the interface between science, society, technology and the environment.
-A key goal of STSE is to help students realize the significance of scientific developments in their daily lives and foster a voice of active citizenship (Pedretti & Forbes, 2000).
+A key goal of STSE is to help students realize the significance of scientific developments in their daily lives and foster a voice of active citizenship.

 Improving scientific literacy

-Over the last two decades, STSE education has taken a prominent position in the science curricula of different parts of the world, such as Australia, Europe, the UK and USA (Kumar & Chubin, 2000).
+Over the last two decades, STSE education has taken a prominent position in the science curricula of different parts of the world, such as Australia, Europe, the UK and USA.
 In Canada, the inclusion of STSE perspectives in science education has largely come about as a consequence of the Common Framework of science learning outcomes, Pan Canadian Protocol for collaboration on School Curriculum (1997).
 This document highlights a need to develop scientific literacy in conjunction with understanding the interrelationships between science, technology, and environment.
 According to Osborne (2000) & Hodson (2003), scientific literacy can be perceived in four different ways: